meteatamel/genai-beyond-basics/samples/evaluation/promptfoo/README.md

 ![Promptfoo LLM evaluation](images/promptfoo_llm_evaluation.png)

-## LLM red teaming
+## Red-teaming (security)

-You can also use read team testing to find vulnerabilities in AI systems by simulating malicious inputs against LLMs or your endpoints using LLMs.
+In `Run a read team evaluation`, you can use Promptfoo to do read-team security testing to find vulnerabilities by simulating malicious inputs against LLMs or your endpoints using LLMs.

-Similar to evaluations, you can run `promptfoo init` to generate a configuration.

-[promptfooconfig2.yaml](./promptfooconfig2.yaml) is a sample configuration for read team testing against a Vertex AI model:
+[promptfooconfig2.yaml](./promptfooconfig2.yaml) is a sample configuration for read team testing against a Vertex AI model.

 Generate test cases from this configuration: